 So there I was, lying in my old bed in the family home a few years back and brooding magnificently.
-My backbone was an amoebic sponge soaking up all higher resolve and positivity.
 All my early morning gloom was lacking was a Smiths album playing in the background.

 It was well on its way to being one of those shimmering, airy days that make us Irish a little giddy and as I strode the half-mile to the course with trolley and clubs I realised I had forgotten how to be delighted.

 There was no-one else on the course, and the whole manicured green wilderness all around me was mine!